git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 You can set several preferences which are stored when you exit the DAW.
 These are global settings and not specific to projects.

 ### Session
-* Flip Session: Flip the display of clip between horizontal and vertical
 * Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
 Use if you edit another clip and want not to change the focus.
 * Display clips of record enabled tracks in red: if enabled, in the session view for record enabled tracks the empty pads are displayed in red.
 * Action for pressing rec armed empty clip: what should happen if you press an empty clip in the session view.